FullStaQD/architecture/docs/reference-architecture/runtime-view.md

 # Runtime View
-In this section, we document the run time view, which describes the concrete behavior and interaction of the building blocks across various scenarios.
+In this section, we document the runtime view, which describes the concrete behavior and interaction of the building blocks across various scenarios.
 This provides valuable insights into the system and enables us to better understand key properties of its execution process.
 !!! info